csce-315-331-2024a/project-3-full-stack-agile-web-project-3-907-30/sprint_materials/sprint_2/sprint2_plan.md

 ### Chores (part of the backlog, but have no story points associated with them)
 - [X] As a customer, I’d like to be able to see the weather E4 P2 T2 - Margo
 - [ ] Start reconfiguring database for sale items E1 P2 T0 - Gabe
-- [ ] Configure database for customer points/rewards E3 P2 T0 - Gabe
+- [x] Configure database for customer points/rewards E3 P2 T4 - Gabe
 - [x] Clean up the UI for ordering  - Adam
   - [x] Add tabs to customer and employee ordering E3 P2 T2 - Adam
   - [x] Make menu board on theme E1 P2 T2 - Adam